Skip to main content

 Shared memory transport

 Zenoh shared-memory (SHM) transport offers zero-copy frame delivery between the camera driver and worker containers on the same host.
 Edge Core leaves ZENOH_SHARED_MEMORY disabled by default because SHM between Docker containers requires them to share an IPC namespace via --ipc=host, which weakens container isolation and has historically been a source of instability in production.
-To opt in, set ZENOH_SHARED_MEMORY=true in the edge-core process environment and ensure every Cyberwave container is launched with --ipc=host.
-Edge Core then propagates the flag to both driver and worker containers through the same env-builder, keeping the two sides in lock-step.
+To opt in, enable the flag on both the publisher and any same-host consumer, and give each container a shared IPC namespace (--ipc=host) and a raised locked-memory limit (memlock=-1 — the default 8 MB cap is too small for a frame pool, and without it the transport silently falls back to copy):

 GPU Access